3demax/Staples/README.md

 * `python staples.py build`: build the project
 * `python staples.py watch`: build, then watch the content directory for changes and process changed files

 ## Server

 The development server is very, very simple.
 It just handles requests for static files to `localhost:8000`.
 By default, the port is `8000`, though you can specify the port you want to use by adding it after runserver: `python staples.py runserver 8080` runs it at `localhost:8080`.
-Requests for directories will return back the `index.html` file in that directory.
+Requests for directories will return back the specified INDEX_FILE (default is `index.html`) in that directory.

 To use the server, you first have to build the project so that there is a deploy folder to serve from.

 ## Building and Watching

-Everything goes into `content/` and comes out in `deploy/`.
+Everything goes into `content/` and comes out in `deploy/`, or whatever you set the content and deploy directories to be.
 Files and directories starting with `_` will not be copied (but will be processed). e.g. If your sass directory is `_sass`, the sass files will not be copied, but the sass processor can still compile them into CSS.
 It should be noted that `build` will delete the deploy directory and everything in it, then replace it with the processed content.

 Files and folders will be processed according to the specified settings.
 The processors are mapped to extensions using a dictionary in `settings.py`.